Guided Trip Policies

 - If you are concerned about your ability to take a trip based on the above conditions, we suggest purchasing a travel insurance policy.
 Travel Guard is a good choice.

-The balance of the trip must be paid in full before the first day of your trip, or when we meet in the morning for the first day.
-For final balances, I accept cash, personal checks, and all major cards (cards are processed using Square).
+The balance of the trip must be paid in full on the first date of your booking.
+For final balances, we accept cash, personal checks, and all major cards (cards are processed using Square).
 No-show clients will be charged full-price for the entire booking using the card on file.

 Other Expenses & Gratuities